“Nobody Died At Sandy Hook”

 “Moreover, Noah Pozner’s ‘death certificate’ states that ‘No autopsy was performed’, while the ‘official report’ states, ‘All the victims were given autopsies’.
 We know they cannot both be true.
 It would be tempting to presume that one of them is accurate and the other a mistake.
 But insofar as they are both predicated on the presupposition Noah Pozner and 19 other children actually died at Sandy Hook, they both appear to be false.” pg.
 183

-The death certificate does in fact say that no autopsy was performed, and that’s true; the Pozner family chose not to have an autopsy performed on Noah due to religious reasons.
-And Alison Peters does state in the official report (Book 9, 00274772.pdf) that “I received the autopsy reports for the twenty-six (26) victims of the Sandy Hook School Shooting”.
-But simply mentioning the potential discrepancy is where master researchers Fetzer and Watt leave off.
-After all, they actually answered their own questions and pursued the truth, it would mean the end of their little scam.
+The death certificate does state that no autopsy was performed, and that’s accurate—Noah’s family chose not to have one for religious reasons.
+Meanwhile, Alison Peters mentions in the official report (Book 9, 00274772.pdf) that “I received the autopsy reports for the twenty-six (26) victims of the Sandy Hook School Shooting.”
+Master researchers Fetzer and Watt stop there, satisfied with their narrative, instead of investigating further.
+Actually resolving discrepancies isn’t profitable for their scam.

 Dear Mr. Pozner,